 Check these pages for a detailed explanation of these caves:

 |Cave – 1||Shiva||Nataraja, Dwarapala, Ardhanarishvara, Harihara|

 |Cave – 2||Vishnu||Varahavatara, Vamanavatara|

 |Cave – 3||Maha Vishnu||Maha Vishnu, Ashtabhuja Vishnu, Varahavatara, Vamanavatara, Narasimhavatara|

 Legend of Badami

-According to the inscriptions found in the area, Badami was known as Vatapi when it was the capital of Early Chalukyas.
+According to the inscriptions found in the area, Badami was known as Vatapi when it was the capital of the Early Chalukyas.
 It got its name from the legend of two rakshasa (demon) brothers, Vatapi and Ilvala, who used to live the region and tormented the travelers.
-Agastya, a powerful rishi who lived in the Vindhyas, eventually killed them.
+Agastya, a powerful rishi (sage) who lived in the Vindhyas, eventually killed them.
 Badami has an ancient lake in the valley between the sandstone hills, and the inscriptions refer to it as Agastya Tirtha or Agastya Mahasarovara, most likely because of this legend.